October 23, 2016

 so that clicking on it doesn't result in a larger picture, you can always hit control-plus to increase the size of the image.

-Last week we got our first barklouse, but this week we had that one plus another.
+Last week we got our first barklouse, but this week we had that one (Graphopsocus cruciatus) plus another, a possible Ectopsocopsis cryptomeriae.
 They are only a couple of mm long - you can barely make them out without the camera lens.

 There were a few new beetles this week.
 This first one is a bean leaf beetle, but the second and the third I haven't been able to diagnose yet.